leighayanid/leighdinaya.com/README.md

 # [WIP] Personal website

 As they say, "third time's a charm."
 A complete rewrite of my personal website for the third time.

-Fully static, responsive and production-ready website built with Nuxt.js, Nuxt Content and hosted on Netlify.
+Fully static, responsive website built with Nuxt.js, Nuxt Content and hosted on Netlify.

 Styling with Tailwind CSS.

 ### light mode 🌞